moengage/moengage-segment-integration/README.md

     implementation("androidx.appcompat:appcompat:1.3.1")
     implementation("androidx.lifecycle:lifecycle-process:2.4.0")
 ```
-Refer to the [SDK Configuration](https://developers.moengage.com/hc/en-us/articles/4401984733972-Android-SDK-Configuration) documentation to know more about the build config and other libraries used by the SDK.
+For more about the build config and other libraries used by the SDK, refer to the [SDK Configuration] (https://developers.moengage.com/hc/en-us/articles/4401984733972-Android-SDK-Configuration) documentation.

 ### Register MoEngage with Segment SDK